Manuel Margot Player Props: Rays vs. Royals

 Manuel Margot At The Plate

-- Margot is hitting .263 with 10 doubles, a triple, three home runs and 15 walks.
+- Margot is batting .266 with 11 doubles, a triple, three home runs and 15 walks.

+- Margot enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .278.

+- Margot has picked up an RBI in 37.9% of his games this season, with more than one RBI in 6.9% of his games.

-- He has scored in 21 of 57 games this season, and more than once 5 times.
+- He has scored in 22 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.